 This!!
 Instant Pot 5-Minute Pepperoni Pizza Pasta.
 Such a speedy and flavorful one-pot meal, made in MERE MINUTES in your Instant Pot.
 This pasta meal is hearty and filling, not to mention meaty, cheesy, and creamy.
 My guys go crazy for it.

 Please Note: We do use referral links for products and services that Chef Alli loves and recommends.

 Are you ready for a super-fast meal that your family will beg you to make?
 This is it!
 You are going to love making this pasta in your Instant Pot.
-It’s great to be able to brown your ground beef right in your Instant Pot, using the saute setting.
-Next, you layer in the remaining ingredients and cook everything under pressure in just minutes.
+It’s great to be able to brown the ground beef right in your Instant Pot, using the saute setting.
+Next, layer in the remaining ingredients and cook everything under pressure in just minutes.
 This is the speedy-meal beyond ALL speedy meals!

 Penne Pasta.
 You can actually use nearly any type of pasta you have on hand in this dish.
-I made this recipe first using macaroni and decided I just didn’t care for it- I think because it made me think of GOULASH.
+I made this recipe first using macaroni pasta (elbow pasta) and decided I just didn’t care for it- I think because it made me think of GOULASH.
 I used regular-sized penne pasta in this recipe, but I think the mini penne pasta would be fun, too.

 Mozzarella Cheese.
 If you shred your mozzarella fresh from a block when making this recipe, you’re going to get that “stringy-cheese” experience that we all crave.
 It’s worth the extra work!

 Fresh Basil and Italian Parsley.
 I simply adore fresh basil and we try to keep some handy in the fridge for Italian dishes like this one.
 In the summer I grow scads of it right outside my kitchen door since it’s really takes off in this hot and humid NE Kansas climate of ours – you can never have too much fresh basil!
 A sprinkle of minced Italian Parsley adds a nice peppery flavor to the finished dish.